7wei/shareuhack/_posts/sense-of-ritual-best-practice/index.md

 recommendations:
   []
 credentials: ['Read over 30 online articles', 'Interviewed more than 5 people who practice rituals', 'Over a month of personal practice experience']
+keywords: 'Sense of Ritual, Daily Rituals, Habits, Ritual Techniques, Benefits of Rituals, Quality of Life, Self-Improvement, Personal Growth, Ritual Practices, Creating Rituals'
+description: 'The article explores the importance of having a sense of ritual in daily life, detailing how rituals can enhance quality of life and personal fulfillment.
+It offers practical techniques to help readers create meaningful habits.'
 ---

 Every day I clock in at work and then stay at home scrolling through my phone.
 I feel so bored and disheartened."
 Do you feel the same, waking up every day filled with a sense of discontent?